-For context, the Gates Foundation gives about \$1 billion annually, over twice as much as the Ford Foundation, America's second-largest grantmaker.
+For context, the Gates Foundation gives about \$1 billion annually, and this is over twice as much as the Ford Foundation, America's second-largest grantmaker.
 These foundations are often focused on, rightly, as having a huge impact on the way capital flows to address problems.
-But the lion's share of giving in America doesn't come from large grantmakers with developed evaluation programs, or even from large private donations (which generally go through foundations).
+But the lion's share of giving in America doesn't come from large grantmakers with developed evaluation programs, or even from large private donations.
 It comes from the same individuals who lack the resource we seek to build.
-Any noticeable improvement in the information these individuals use could dwarf the impact of the world's largest foundations.